alonidel/digitaldesktopclock/README.md

 # Digital Desktop Clock Widget for Übersicht
-## A digital clock that appears next to the Mac Dock.
+## A digital clock that appears next to the Mac Dock

 ![](https://i.imgur.com/K8ZhrwA.png)